brandur/sorg/content/fragments/instant-feature-flags.md

 * Triggers support a `FOR EACH STATEMENT` instead of a `FOR EACH ROW`, and I'd originally used the former because I figured it'd be able to batch up more operations into a single notify.
 This turned out to be completely wrong because statement-level triggers fire regardless of whether table data was changed or not.
 We have a process that periodically prunes unused flags.
 99% of the time it deletes nothing because there are no unused flags to remove, but even so, each of those no-ops fired the statement trigger and caused a flag resync.
 All false positives.
 Trust me as someone who had to find out the hard way: `FOR EACH ROW` is better.

 The good news is that once you've wrangled this SQL once, you're done.
-It'll probably be years before you have to look at this code again.
+It'll be years before you have to look at this code again.

 ## Listening for flag changes (#listening-for-flag-changes)